10 Contractor Red Flags You Need to Watch Out For on Your Project

 #3: They ask for all in cash or payment all upfront.

 Asking for all the money upfront also enables them to cut corners with fewer financial repercussions.
 Once they have your money, it becomes much more difficult to get it back if they fail to complete your project well.
-Asking for more than 30% (minus materiel costs) upfront is against the laws passed in the Home Improvement Consumer Protection Act, so if they ask for more, stay away!
+Asking for more than 30% (minus material costs) upfront is against the laws passed in the Home Improvement Consumer Protection Act, so if they ask for more, stay away!
 Most good contractors would not go over 15% upfront.
+Providing clear payment schedules is essential for a successful project.

 #4: They have questionable references & reviews (or none at all).